-- Keep your engine properly tuned.
-Certain engine malfunctions, particularly involving the electrical, fuel or ignition systems, may cause unusually high converter temperatures.
-Do not continue to operate your vehicle it you detect engine misfire, noticeable loss of power or other unusual operating conditions, such as engine overheating or backfiring.
-A properly-tuned engine will help in avoiding malfunctions that could damage the Catalytic Converter. - Remember that tampering with or unauthorized modifications to the engine or the vehicle may be illegal and can cause catalyst or exhaust system overheating.
-This includes: - -- Altering fuel injection settings or components. - -- Adjusting ignition timing beyond specified limits. - -- Altering emission system components or location or removing components. - -- Use of leaded fuel.
+• Keep your engine properly tuned.
+Certain engine malfunctions, particularly involving the electrical, fuel or distributor ignition systems, may cause unusually high converter temperatures.
+Do not continue to operate your vehicle if you detect engine misfire, noticeable loss of power or other unusual operating conditions, such as engine overheating or backfiring.
+A properly-tuned engine will help in avoiding malfunctions that could damage the three way catalytic converter.